 |2×6 Stud, 5/8” Sheetrock||5-1/2” Wide|

-Handing & Swing refers to the side of the door which is hinged, and the way the door swings inside or outside of the room or home.
+Handing and Swing refers to the side of the door that is hinged, and the way the door swings inside or outside of the room.
 Consider the way you would like your door to open when making this choice.

-Next, determine if you want the door to swing inside or outside the room or home.
+Next, determine if you want the door to swing inside or outside the room.
 Inside is an “inswing” door, and outside is an “outswing” door.
 Review the illustrations below to identify the way you would like your door to be handed and swing (Note: These illustrations apply to single doors).

 For double doors, one door is designated as “active” (operating knob or handle to open the door), and the other door is designated as “inactive” (still opens and closes, but no working knob or handle).
-The inactive door includes an attached T-astragal with flush bolt (top flush bolt only) to secure the door in the closed position.
-Review the illustrations below to select which side of your double door you would like active, and its handing and swing (inside or outside of the room or home).
+The inactive door includes an attached “T-astragal” with flush bolt (top flush bolt only) to secure the door in the closed position.
+Review the illustrations below to select which side of your double door you would like active, and its handing and swing (inside or outside of the room).

 Review the following illustrations to select the bore and backset you desire for your new door.